What is an Internship?

-- Student must fill out the learning outcomes statement (on page 2 of the agreement) completely and thoroughly to explain how the position matches their career goals and aspirations.
+- Student must fill out the learning outcomes statement (on page 2 of the agreement), using the Learning Outcomes Skill List, completely and thoroughly to explain how the position matches their career goals and aspirations.

 - Upon receipt of the approval forms (with every appropriate signature), job description on letterhead and learning outcomes statement, our office enforces a minimum of a 48-hour response time for an update on the request (pending there are no setbacks).

 Federal Internships: The Pathways Program

 Effective July 2012, the government’s popular federal internship program is now known as The Internship Program under the new Federal Pathways Program.
 According to the Office of Personnel Management (OPM), The Internship Program is for current students and it replaces the previously known Student Career Experience Program (SCEP) and Student Temporary Employment Program (STEP).
 While this new federal program has been re-designed, it is important to note that it is largely modeled after the previous SCEP program and as a result will have similar characteristics.
 For more information about this new hiring reform, please visit: http://www.opm.gov/hiringreform/pathways/

 - Student must be a current student enrolled at least half-time or full-time.

 - Student cannot receive credit for their experience.

 - Student must be in academic good standing as defined by Trinity.